bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

     mkdir -p ${B}/boot-img-container-staging/overlays
     mkdir -p ${S}

-    #collect all bootfiles from BOOTFILES_DIR and DTBO_DIR and and put it into the staging dear
+    #collect all bootfiles from BOOTFILES_DIR and DTBO_DIR and and put it into the staging dir
     find ${BOOTFILES_DIR} -maxdepth 1 -type f ! -name 'cmdline.txt' -exec install -m 0644 -t ${B}/boot-img-container-staging/ {} +

     # copy all resolved .dtbo symlinks (the image is vfat formatted and symlinks are not supported)